Clinton Area Showboat Theatre

 The Clinton Area Showboat Theatre is a summer stock professional theatre in Clinton, Iowa.
 Currently run by Executive Producer James Kyle Davis, the showboat has been drydocked on the Army Corps of Engineers Levee.
 With a 217-seat theater, the Clinton Showboat has produced musicals and comedies for 39 years.

 History

 Original construction

 The original boat was built in 1936 by the Dravo Corporation near Pittsburgh and named Omar.
 She was created as a working boat, a coal-fired towboat for the Ohio River Company.
 Primarily steel, the boat is 207 feet long, 36 feet wide, and 37½ feet high.
 In the water, it displaces 581 gross tons.

 The oaken paddlewheel, rebuilt in 1980, is approximately 32 feet in diameter.
-It was powered by two Marietta compound stem wheel engines that required 25 to 75 tons of coal a day.
+It was powered by two Marietta compound steam wheel engines that required 25 to 75 tons of coal a day.
 These engines produced 1,000 horsepower.

 For 25 years, Omar pushed barges up and down the Ohio River.
 In 1962, the Ohio River Company donated the boat her to the State of West Virginia for its centennial celebration.